lapinskap/first-graph-algorithm/README.md

 ```
 For example, "Skirt-Tie" means that we can't wear Tie without dressing Skirt.

 We need to dress Skirt AND Pants to put on jacket.
-So answer to task 2 is "2", But how would we implement it?
+So answer to task 2 is "2", but how would we implement it?

 First, we need to parse this string into a hash table/dictionary.